mri-sim-py.epg: A GPU-accelerated Extended Phase Graph Algorithm for differentiable optimization and learning

 geograpy3

-geograpy3 geograpy3 extracts place names from a URL or text, and adds context to those names – for example distinguishing between a country, region or city.
+geograpy3 extracts place names from a URL or text, and adds context to those names – for example distinguishing between a country, region or city.
 It is a fork of Geograpy2, which is itself a fork of geograpy and inherits most of it, but solves several problems (such as support for utf8, places names with multiple words, confusion over homonyms etc).
 Also, geograpy3 is compatible with Python 3.6+, unlike Geography2.
+This project is under active development by these people.
+This project has been downloaded over 35k times as of Nov 2020.